Weighted mixed-norm $L_p$ estimates for equations in non-divergence form with singular coefficients: the Dirichlet problem: Introduction

+The proofs of our main results are also different from those in \cite{Dong-Phan-RMI, Dong-Phan-1, Dong-Phan, DP}.
+More precisely, the proofs of the main results in \cite{Dong-Phan-RMI, Dong-Phan-1, DP} use $\mu(s) = |s|^{\alpha}$ as an underlying measure, where $s \in \bR \setminus \{0\}$, and the proofs of the main results for equations in divergence form in \cite{Dong-Phan} use the underlying measure $\mu_1(s) =|s|^{-\alpha}$.
+In this paper, to prove Theorems \ref{para-main.theorem} - \ref{elli-main.theorem}, we introduce the new and more general underlying measure $\mu_2(s) = |s|^{\gamma_0}$ with $\gamma_0 \in (-1, 1-\alpha]$.
+Moreover, instead of the $L_2$-estimates as in \cite{Dong-Phan-1, DP}, the starting point in this paper is the weighted $L_p$-result stated in Lemma \ref{s-W-2-p.constant.eqn}, which is based on the weighted $L_p$ for divergence form equations established in \cite{Dong-Phan}.
+By adapting the ideas in this paper, in certain cases it is possible to relax the condition \eqref{eq8.47} for non-divergence form equations with the boundary condition considered in \cite{DP}.

 The remaining part of the paper is organized as follows.
-In the next section, we define the function spaces, introduce some notation, and state the main results of the paper.
+In the next section, we introduce the notation and the function spaces and state the main results of the paper.
 In Section \ref{Prelim}, we recall the definition of Muckenhoupt weights and state the weighted mixed-norm Fefferman-Stein and Hardy-Littlewood maximal function theorems.
 In Section \ref{simple-coeffients}, we consider equations with coefficients depending only on the $x_d$-variable.
-We first derive some local interior and boundary estimates for higher-order derivatives of solutions to homogeneous equation, which are the key estimates in the proof the main theorems.
-We then prove a result on unmixed weighted Sobolev estimates for non-homogeneous equations.
-Equations with partially weighted \textup{BMO} coefficients are studied in Section \ref{VMO-section}.
-To prove the main theorems, we apply the mean oscillation argument which can be found, for instance, in \cite{Krylov-book}.
-To show Corollary \ref{cor2.3}, we use a localization and iteration argument.
+We first derive some local boundary estimates for higher-order derivatives of solutions to homogeneous equations, which are the key estimates in the proof of the main theorems.
+In particular, we prove Proposition \ref{Higher-Lip-est-lemma-s} below about pointwise estimates of solutions to homogeneous equations.
+Then, we use Proposition \ref{Higher-Lip-est-lemma-s} and an idea introduced in \cite{Kr99} to prove Theorem \ref{thrm-s6}, which is slightly more general than Theorem \ref{thm0}.
+Section \ref{VMO-section} is devoted to the proofs of Theorems \ref{para-main.theorem} and \ref{elli-main.theorem}, and Corollary \ref{cor2.3}.
+To prove Theorems \ref{para-main.theorem} and \ref{elli-main.theorem}, we apply the mean oscillation argument in \cite{Krylov-book} with the underlying measure $\mu_2$ mentioned above.
+Finally, to show Corollary \ref{cor2.3}, we use a localization and iteration argument.